waleedHAlmenawy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 <p>4-empty : creates an empty file called hello<br>
 <p>5-execute : adds execute permission to the owner of the file hello<br>
 <p>6-multiple_permissions : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello<br>
-<p>7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello
+<p>7-everybody : adds execution permission to the owner, the group owner and the other users, to the file hello<br>
+<p>8-James_Bond : gives no permissions to the owner, the group owner and gives all the permissions to the other users<br>